tylerandrewscott/eis_documents/README.md

 Code to scrape and store NEPA documents

 ## content
-There are two main subdirectorys:
+There are two main subdirectories:
 /enepa_repository, which relates to the EPA's https://cdxapps.epa.gov/cdx-enepa-II/public/action/eis/search webpage containing a record of EISs filed w/ the EPA since October, 2012
 /agency_nepa_libraries, which contain agency-specific records for some agencies that maintain NEPA records